-APHA’s ranch horse classes have exploded in popularity, and with the creation of four separate classes within the ranch horse division, APHA is excited to honor those Paints that demonstrate excellence and versatility across the board with the inaugural High-Point Ranch Horse awards.
+APHA is excited to honor punchy Paints that demonstrate excellence and versatility across the board with the second annual High-Point Ranch Horse awards.

-To be eligible for the high-point awards, exhibitors had to earn at least 1 point in each of APHA’s four ranch horse events: ranch trail, ranch pleasure, ranch reining and ranch cow work.
+To be eligible for the high-point awards, exhibitors must earn at least one point in each of APHA’s four ranch horse events: ranch trail, ranch pleasure, ranch reining and ranch cow work.
 Open points were based on the horse, while Amateur, Novice Amateur and Youth points were based on each horse-and rider-combination.
 Each high-point award winner will be awarded a ranch horse trophy saddle provided by Elite Custom Saddles.

 Thinking about getting ranchy with your Paint?
 Check out the February Inside Look Paint Horse Journal, the industry’s only magazine focused solely on Paints and their people.

 Not a subscriber yet?
 Call 817-222-8454 or click here to subscribe

 [Reprinting all or part of this news release is permitted, so long as credit is given to the Paint Horse Journal and a link provided back to apha.com.]

 The American Paint Horse Association is the world’s second-largest equine breed association, registering more than a million horses in 59 nations and territories since it was founded in 1962.
 APHA creates and maintains programs that increase the value of American Paint Horses and enriches members’ experiences with their horses.